-We have audited the financial statements of the Richmond Heights Local School District (the District) as of and for the year ended June 30, 2001, and have issued our report thereon dated November 20, 2001.
+We have audited the financial statements of the Richmond Heights Local School District, Cuyahoga County, Ohio, (the District) as of and for the year ended June 30, 2002, and have issued our report thereon dated December 6, 2002, wherein we noted the District adjusted beginning fund balance for the capital projects building fund.
 We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.